domiyanyue/HeterogenousComputingBlogs/SYCL简介.md

          }); // end of command group
       });
 ```
 In this case, the command group consists of a kernel function (defined by a kernel function enqueue API `parallel_for` which we will introduce later) and inputs and outputs defined by **accessor** object initialized by `get_access` API.
+I will cover kernel function and accessor in the following content.

 ### Construct Command Queue and Submit Command Group
 ```C++